chadb3/DayOffRequest_V1/READ_ME.txt

 	-employee has to pick a basic reason
-	-Employer page to see and manage requests(Not Yet Implimented) -Employer can move the request to a separate database as a record( NYI)
+	-Employer page to see and manage requests(Not Yet Implimented) -Employer can move the request to a separate database as a record( NYI) -you may need to deal with permissions to get it to write to the DB